jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 # Access Policy

-Many Clever things can be done here but I'd consider blocking anonymous/hosting Ips to be the bare miniuium:
+Many Clever things can be done here but I'd consider blocking anonymous/hosting Ips to be the bare miniuium.
+When Conditional access hands over control to MDA these will then apply.

+Note: Just because you fail to pass Access policy, it will still show as success in condiitonal access because CA successfully handed the session over

 __Block "bad"/ hosting IPs__
 ![image](https://github.com/user-attachments/assets/f7623cac-9790-48fa-9060-18b3fa708175)